Photos by Dipti Vaidya

 Listening to the laughter of the 4- and 5-year-olds in her class, teacher Unique Dixon smiles and hands a tablet to a boy sitting at the table.
 The boy grins and takes the bright green, bounce-proof case in his tiny hands.

 After a brief moment of examination, he runs his finger across the surface of the tablet, dragging an image of a seed from one side of the screen to a mound of dirt on the other side.
 He giggles as the top of the mound reveals the petals of a blooming flower.

 “They don’t realize they’re learning,” Dixon whispers.

-The 18th Avenue Family Enrichment Center has been a part of the North Nashville community for 82 years.
+The 18th Avenue Family Enrichment Center has been a part of the Nashville community for 82 years.
 Caring for children since 1994, it is now a Head Start and Early Head Start center, which provides meals, care and high-quality early learning experiences to 50 children ages 6 weeks to 5 years.

 Thanks to a pilot program launched in 2013, the 18th Avenue Family Enrichment Center was provided with 15 child-friendly Kindles loaded with programs endorsed by the National Association for the Education of Young Children (NAEYC).

 This is a critical service for families in the area, especially those in need.

 “[The tablets] bring another layer of learning,” Executive Director Altie Jordan said.
 “It broadens their learning reach, and it helps diversify the teachers’ lesson plans.”